-- 10.5 Taxpayers intending to file an APA application should initiate pre-filing meetings with IRAS either directly or through their tax agents.
-When initiating the meeting, taxpayers or tax agents are to provide the basic information listed under items 2 to 7 of the guide on minimum information required for the pre-filing meeting in Annex B2 - 10.6 The first pre-filing meeting should take place at least nine months before the first day of the APA covered period.
+- 10.5 A taxpayer intending to file an APA application should initiate pre-filing meeting with IRAS either directly or through its tax agent.
+When initiating the meeting, the taxpayer or tax agent is to provide the basic information listed under items 2 to 7 of the guide on minimum information required for the pre-filing meeting in Annex B2. - 10.6 The first pre-filing meeting should take place at least nine months before the first day of the APA covered period.
 (In the timeline illustration, as the first day of the APA covered period is 1 January 2017, the first pre-filing meeting should take place no later than 1 April 2016.)
-This is to allow sufficient time for IRAS to review the information provided and for the taxpayer to follow-up on IRAS' request for additional information prior to the submission of the application. - 10.7 Depending on the complexity of the APA application, it may be necessary to have more than one pre-filing meeting or site visit to the taxpayers' premises.
-As such, taxpayers should plan for ample lead time for these meetings and to contact IRAS early to arrange for the meetings.
-(In the timeline illustration, taxpayers should strive to contact IRAS before March 2016 so that the first pre-filing meeting can take place latest by 1 April 2016.) - 10.8 To have an effective discussion, IRAS requires: - (a) The taxpayer to provide the information set out in the guide on minimum information required for pre-filing meeting in Annex B2 at least one month before the meeting.
-(In the timeline illustration, it will be no later than 1 March 2016.) - (b) The taxpayer's representatives who have a good and deep understanding of the business and are responsible for the taxpayer's tax matters to participate in the pre-filing meetings.
-Tax agents may also participate in the meetings, if the taxpayer so requests. - 10.9 The purpose of the pre-filing meeting is for: - (a) The taxpayer to explain its APA request and update IRAS on its meetings with the relevant foreign competent authorities; - (b) IRAS to ascertain the merits of the APA request before taxpayers undertake further work on the APA application; - (c) IRAS and taxpayers to identify critical and relevant areas of focus and areas where additional information, documentation and analysis are required; and - (d) IRAS to ascertain the taxpayer's TP documentation.
+This is to allow sufficient time for IRAS to review the information provided and for the taxpayer to follow-up on IRAS' request for additional information prior to the submission of the application. - 10.7 Depending on the complexity of the APA application, it may be necessary to have more than one pre-filing meeting or site visit to the taxpayer's premises.
+As such, the taxpayer should plan for ample lead time for these meetings and to contact IRAS early to arrange for the meetings.
+(In the timeline illustration, the taxpayer should strive to contact IRAS before March 2016 so that the first pre-filing meeting can take place latest by 1 April 2016.) - 10.8 To have an effective discussion, IRAS requires: - (a) The taxpayer to provide the information set out in the guide on minimum information required for pre-filing meeting in Annex B2 at least one month before the meeting.
+(In the timeline illustration, it will be no later than 1 March 2016.) - (b) The taxpayer's representatives who have a good and deep understanding of the business and are responsible for the taxpayer's tax matters to participate in the pre-filing meeting.
+The tax agent may also participate in the meeting, if the taxpayer so requests. - 10.9 The purpose of the pre-filing meeting is for: - (a) The taxpayer to explain its APA request and update IRAS on its meetings with the relevant foreign competent authorities; - (b) IRAS to ascertain the merits of the APA request before the taxpayer undertakes further work on the APA application; - (c) IRAS and the taxpayer to identify critical and relevant areas of focus and areas where additional information, documentation and analysis are required; and - (d) IRAS to ascertain the taxpayer's TP documentation.